ysha10/Yakowski-/README.md

 For anyone that really wants to download it, here it is: https://chromewebstore.google.com/detail/roblox+/jfbnmfgkohlfclfnplnlenbalpppohkm

-Reminder: Roblox + isn't actively maintaned anymore. **Use it at the risk, as it'll be buggy soon.**
+Reminder: Roblox + isn't actively maintained anymore. **Use it at your own risk, as it'll be buggy soon.
+Forked version might be better, but who knows.**